 Special Collections acquires items and collections primarily through donations.
 The purchase of items is considered on an individual basis as items and funds become available.

-Items accepted and housed in Special Collections should fall into one of our four categories:
+Items accepted and housed in Special Collections should fall into one of the following categories:

 We acquire university records and publications with long-term historical, legal, fiscal and administrative value.
 Additionally, we collect scholarship and creative works authored by the university's academic community.